noahsadir/vidQR/readme.md

 ## Usage

-See the individual folders for usage data specific to that program.
+See the individual folders for instructions specific to that program.

 In general, put a file into an encoder to receive a vidQR code and scan that code with a decoder to retrieve the file back.